scHarvey/ador/readme.md

 ### Random Notes
 * Test 262
-* Joke: Swiss Army Hammer vs Aussie Armie Hammer
+* Joke: Swiss Army Hammer vs American Armie Hammer
 * Skunk Works - Nicholas Means

 ### Other Links That Came Up in One Session or Another